Data Types and Access Specifiers in VB .Net

 Consumed (in Bytes)

-stores only single character enclosed between double quotation mark.
+Stores only a single character enclosed between double quotation marks.

 System.Char

-stores textual information as letters, digit and some special characters/combination of all these and enclosed between double quotation mark.
+stores textual information as letters, digits, and some special characters/combinations of all these and is enclosed between double quotation marks.

 System.String

-0 (stores binary data such as binary file, image, sound etc…It is signed Byte data type. )
+SByte 1 0 (stores binary data such as a binary file, image, sound, etc…It is a signed Byte data type. )

 (D) Boolean Data Type